• FILTRATION

 Once the chamber of a gas-powered pump is full, water will spill out of the outlet flange.
 For the electric-powered pump, water will spill out of the discharge hose or pipe when it is full.
 The pressure gauge on your tank will also indicate if the chamber is already full of water.

-Step 8: Turn Off the Water Flow to the Hose
+Step 8: Turn Off the Water Flow

 Once the pump chamber is full, turn off the water source for the hose.
 Next, remove the hose from the priming nozzle.
 Lastly, close the nozzle.
 Make sure you secure it tightly.

-Step 9: Turn the Water Pump On
+Step 9: Turn On

 Start the engine (if gas-powered) or switch on the motor (or plug it into an electrical outlet) for your pump.
 Make sure the pressure is stable before you close the relief valves.